New York officers kill man after mistaking metal pipe for gun

-(CNN)New York City police officers shot and killed a black man after he pointed what they believed was a gun at them, but turned out to be a metal pipe, authorities said.
+(CNN)New York City police officers shot and killed a black man after he pointed what they believed was a gun at them, authorities said.

+After the shooting Wednesday evening, officers discovered the man was holding "a pipe with some sort of knob on it," Police Chief Terence A. Monahan said at a news conference.

-Officers received 911 calls Wednesday evening of a man aiming what callers described as a silver firearm at people in Brooklyn, NYPD chief Terence A. Monahan said at a news conference.
+The incident started shorly before 5 p.m., when officers received 911 calls of a man aiming what callers described as a silver firearm at people in Brooklyn, according to Monahan.

 "Three different 911 callers described a man with a gun, pointing it at people on the streets," he said.